pawurb/Locker/README.md

 `canWithdraw(string memory _symbol) returns (bool)`
 * `_symbol` - `[string]` symbol of a token

-If the above method returns `true` you can withdrawn a selected token using:
+If the above method returns `true`, you can withdraw a selected token using:

 `withdraw(string memory _symbol)`
 * `_symbol` - `[string]` symbol of a token